einari/Bifrost-Site/Tutorials/End to end.md

 and we register subscriptions for them.
 In order to be able to process events, we do things similar to how we did the command handler.
 We create a class, mark it with an interface called IProcessEvents and implement a public method called Process() taking the specific event that you want to process as a parameter.
+You can have multiple of these Process() methods around the system responding differently to the event coming through.
+For instance, you could have one subscriber that would deal with the data change that the event causes and another dealing with sending an email or similiar, and they would be separated out in different files blissfully unaware of the other subscribers existense.

 	using Bifrost.Events;